-The Toronto Chapter of the ICAI has 400+ registered members, making it one of the well reputed and sought-after professional body in the country.
+The Institute of Chartered Accountants of India, Toronto Chapter has 400+ registered members, making it one of the most well reputed and sought-after professional bodies in the country.

-The Toronto Chapter of ICAI will be pleased to assist the members in their efforts to relocate to this beautiful and tolerant nation and guide them for their smooth settlement.
+The ICAI, Toronto Chapter, will be pleased to assist the members in their efforts to relocate to this beautiful and tolerant nation and guide them for their smooth settlement.